oracle/docker-images/OracleGoldenGate/21c/README.md

 ## Build an Oracle GoldenGate Container Image

-Once you have downloaded the Oracle GoldenGate software, a container image can be created using the Docker command-line interface.
+Once you have downloaded the Oracle GoldenGate software, a container image can be created using container management command-line applications.
 A single `--build-arg` is needed to indicate the GoldenGate installer which was downloaded.

 To create a container image for GoldenGate for Oracle Database, use the following script: